Without a doubt, it’s mine.

 So that’s my digital book jacket.

-If what I shared here resonated, I hope you’ll peek a little deeper into this corner of the internet, this crafted and curated collection of resources, thoughts, stories, tools, and information so that you can feel better in your own life.
+If what I shared here resonated, I hope you’ll peek a little deeper into this corner of the internet, this crafted and curated collection of resources, thoughts, stories, tools, and information on relational trauma recovery so that you can feel better in your own life.

-Spend some time on the blog, take the , explore enrollment in Hard Families, Good Boundaries, scroll through the blog comments to find your kindred spirits and feel less alone, and if you feel so inclined, please reach out to my offices so we can explore working together.
+Spend some time in on the extensive blog (and scroll through the blog comments to find your kindred spirits), take the signature quiz, consider enrolling in my online course, and if you would like to work with me directly, if you would like me to be your therapist, please reach out to my offices so we can explore working together.
 A member of my team will get back to you right away.

-And so, whoever you are and however you found this page, if you’re looking for positive change in your own life, welcome.
+And so, whoever you are and however you found this website, if you’re looking for transformation and change in your own life, you’ve found the right place.

 I’m so very glad that you’re here.